Afan Forest Park – Visitor Centre, near Port Talbot

 • Grade: Green (Easy)

-This green-graded trail is a fun, winding, and meandering trail.
+This green-graded trail is a fun, winding, and flowing trail.

 It is a perfect introductory route for newcomers, with a wide trail and slightly sweeping declines.

-There is a Skills Area on the trail which offers riders the opportunity to develop their technical riding abilities too.
+There is a Skills Park on the trail which offers riders the opportunity to develop their technical riding abilities too.

 The optional 2.4 kilometre blue-graded loop provides a taster for those wishing to progress; it drops down to the River Afan and exposes some secret spots.